 Evening

-Shower &, oh yes, I did have a shower beer because there wasn't time to enjoy them separately
+Shower &, oh yes, I did have a shower beer because there wasn't time to enjoy them

 Friends arrive from Houston